Follow @scope_views

 7352 – M57 rotating ring

-7872 – 0.72x reducer
+7872 – 0.72x reducer (shown incorrectly configured for the 71FL)

-This 90FL set was sold as a complete set, but it isn’t ready for use: for astrophotography you would need to add a T-ring and M57 adapter; for visual an M57 eyepiece holder.
+For astrophotography you would need to add a T-ring and M57 adapter; for visual an M57 eyepiece holder.

 Focuser

+The focuser in this setup is the ‘standard’ 68.8mm thread helical focuser (part 7835) for the 80mm tube set.
 I really like helical focusers and this one works well – up to a point.
-But it gets a bit stiff and sticky with larger loads and travel isn’t enough at just 20mm.
-It does have a lock screw for imaging which produces little or no image shift.
+It features a lock screw for imaging which produces little or no image shift.

 Mounting